American-born record producer, actor, composer, arranger DJ.

 Say’s Angie Linder Detroit Techno Militia

 Winning and Emmy and numerous awards for Audio production and Broadcasting.
 The Tony Nova live show is one for the books.
-His Music fuses house, funk and jazz into a smooth vibe unlike anything you’ll hear from any other dj or producer.
+His Music fuses house, funk, disco and techno into a smooth vibe unlike anything you’ll hear from any other dj or producer.

 Hot Mix 5 35 Year Anniversary Festival – Chicago

 2016 – 2017 Winter House Sessions – Detroit

 Mike Clark Life Party – Detroit (Member)